clarinsi/cordex/README.md

 Required.
 Path to file with structures definitions.
 Examples of such file are available in `tests/test_data/structures`.

 #### collocation_sentence_map_dest
 Default value `None`.
-Optional parameter, that should contain path to folder, where mappings between collocations and sentences will be saved.
+Optional parameter, that should contain path to file or folder, where mappings between collocations and sentences will be saved.
 If this is set to `None` mappings will not be stored.
+When the `path` in write function leads to a file all mappings will also be stored in a file.
+Otherwise, program will create a directory at this destination and store mappings in multiple files inside this directory, one file per one syntactic structure.

 #### min_freq
 Default value `0`.
 Number that indicate how many occurrences in corpus a collocation needs to be present in results.